docdyhr/ansible-keyring/README.md

 keyring get test test
 ```

-Use get_pass.sh with macOS 'security' or get_pass.py with keyring to retrieve a password.
+Use get_pass.sh with macOS 'security' cli tool or get_pass.py with keyring to retrieve a password.

 Remember to chmod scripts: